Vila Real

 Vila Real (/pt/) is the capital and largest city of the Vila Real District, in the North region, Portugal.
 It is also the seat of the Douro intermunicipal community and of the Trás-os-Montes e Alto Douro historical province.
 The Vila Real municipality covers an area of 378.80 km2 and is home to an estimated population of 49,574 (2021), of which about 30,000 live in the urban area (2021).

 The city is located in a plateau 450 m (1,510 ft) high, over the promontory formed by the gorges of the Corgo and Cabril rivers, where the oldest part of town (Vila Velha) is located, framed by the escarpments of the Corgo gorge.
 The Alvão and Marão mountains overlook the town on the northwest and southwest side, respectively, rising up to 1,400 m (4,600 ft).
 With over seven hundred years of existence, the city was once known as the "royal court of Trás-os-Montes" due to the high number of manors bearing coats of arms and family crests, attesting the presence of noble figures that established in the city by influence of the Marquis of Vila Real, the most powerful aristocratic house in Portugal, during the 16th and 17th centuries, after the Dukes of Braganza and the Dukes of Aveiro.
 Many of these family crests are still visible today in the manors spread throughout the old city and in the Carreira Garden.

 Vila Real was ranked seventh in the list of Portugal's most livable cities in the survey of living conditions published by the Portuguese newspaper Expresso in 2007.

 History

 The region shows traces of inhabitation during the Paleolithic era, while the settlement of Panóias and the Panóias Sanctuary had a Roman presence.
 However, with the barbaric and Muslim invasions there was a gradual depopulation.

-At the end of the 11th century, in 1096, Henry, Count of Portugal wrote a foral, a royal document whose purpose was to establish and regulate a town, establishing Constantim de Panóias as a way to repopulate the region.
-In 1272, as a new incentive to repopulation, King Afonso III of Portugal wrote another unsuccessful foral to establish Vila Real de Panóias.
-Only in 1289, the third foral written by King Denis of Portugal was successful in establishing Vila Real de Panóias, whose name, meaning Royal Town, is a testimony to its origin by royal decree.
+At the end of the 11th century, in 1096, Henry, Count of Portugal wrote a foral, a royal document whose purpose was to establish and regulate a town, establishing Constantim de Panóias (now the city's neighbouring village of Constantim) as a way to repopulate the region.
+In 1272, as a new incentive to repopulation, King Afonso III of Portugal wrote another unsuccessful foral, this time to establish Vila Real de Panóias.
+Only in 1289, in a second foral directed at the town written by King Denis of Portugal was there success in establishing Vila Real de Panóias, whose name, meaning Royal Town, is a testimony to its origin by royal decree.

 Panóias Sanctuary, in Vale de Nogueiras.